danewhitfield/be-nc-news-project/README.md

 ! if yellow - ignore it ever happened and move on...
 # disclaimer - I refuse liability for you ignoring the yellow.
 ```
+_There will be a list of all dependencies and devDependencies at the bottom of this README - in case you're interested_

 ----
 ### SEED Your DATABASE
 in the ```package.json``` file you'll see: